Umuzi-org/tech-department/content/topics/coding-horrors/_index.md

 }
 ```
 - Good code makes it's intentions clear.
 Good code is never misleading or surprising.
-- make sure you've tested every possible outcome(including exceptions) of the program, this ensures your program doesn't break because of the user's input, that is purpose of testing after all.
-  - **Python**: test exceptions with [pytest](http://doc.pytest.org/en/latest/assert.html#assertions-about-expected-exceptions)
-  - **Javascript**: test exceptions in [Jasmine](https://ajsblackbelt.wordpress.com/2014/05/18/jasmine-tests-expect-tothrow/)

 - You can't define test case(function) inside a function.